SharkSnack/shiren-2/content/dungeons/7-sealed-room.md

 * Shihan
     * Great for collecting exclusive equipment inside Golden Intervals,<br/>and has high enough stats that it can be used to fight enemies.
 * Cranky Tank
-    * Can be used to search for Golden Intervals if you have a Possession Staff.<br/>However, doing so takes a while, so just use Wall Collapse Scrolls.
+    * Can be used to search for Golden Intervals if you have a Possession Staff.<br/>However, doing so takes a while, so just use Great Hall Scrolls.
 * Nigiri Master
     * Solves hunger issues as long as the Nigiri Master stays alive.
 * Water Shinryu